kgcorner/dependency-reporter-maven-plugin/README.md

 Just add the plugin on master module and run.
 It will create a directory named `dependency-report` and will put the report there.
 Using search box, you can easily see modules that are using log4j(for example).

->Note: I am yet to publish this plugin to maven repository.
-So until then please use it by cloning the repo and build locally.